 Both duloxetine (Cymbalta) and venlafaxine (Effexor) can cause increases in blood pressure.
 The risk of treatment-emergent blood pressure elevations appear to be greater for venlafaxine than with duloxetine1.

 Venlafaxine can cause both transient and sustained elevations of diastolic blood pressure and regular monitoring of blood pressure throughout venlafaxine therapy is recommended in the prescribing information.
 Venlafaxine has a dose-dependent effect on diastolic blood pressure, but clinically significant hypertension is only induced at doses >300 mg/day7.

 In studies, duloxetine was shown to slightly increase blood pressure, but this drug does not appear to be associated with sustained hypertension8.

-Duloxetine (Cymbalta) may be the preferred agent for patients with elevated blood pressure.
+So duloxetine (Cymbalta) may be the preferred for patients with elevated blood pressure.